-SOC 517/\ Global Service Learning 3 cr.
+SOC 517/ Global Service Learning 3 cr.

 Provides a forum for critical reflection on community-driven service, cross-cultural experiences, and global citizenship.
 Progresses through a framework, which explicitly links personal experience and readings with regular writing assignments in a journal and class discussion.
-Reflects on both the purposes of their service work as well as on its limits as a response to specific needs within the community, and more general problems of social justice.
-Through the experience of interaction and reflection, students learn to apply knowledge and skills in the real world, exercise critical thinking, develop self-learning and helping skills, develop societal knowledge and sensitivity, and enhance personal development.
-Explores issues of social responsibility and citizenship in relation to the social problems with which they become acquainted through their community work.
-Prerequisite: Permission of the instructor.
+Reflects on both the purposes of their service work as well as on its limits as a response to specific needs within the

-SOC 527/\ Social Perspectives on Intimate Partner Violence 3 cr.
+SOC 527/ Social Perspectives on Intimate Partner Violence 3 cr.